Rubus glaucifolius

 Rubus glaucifolius is a North American species of wild raspberry known by the common name San Diego raspberry.
-It is native to Oregon and California, where it grows in mountain forests.

-Rubus glaucifolius is a tangling shrub with very slender, lightly prickly stem spreading and branching outward.
-The leaves are each made up of usually three lobed, toothed leaflets, sometimes five.
+A tangling shrub, it has very slender, lightly prickly stems that spread and branch outward.
+The leaves are each made up of usually three-lobed, toothed leaflets, sometimes five.
 Each leaflet is veined and wrinkly in texture, white on the underside because of a waxy coating along the surface, and up to 5 centimeters (2 inches) long.
-The inflorescence is a solitary flower or an array of a few flowers with five reflexed sepals and five white petals each about half a centimeter long.
+The inflorescence is a solitary flower or an array of a few flowers with five reflexed sepals and five white petals each about 0.5 cm long.
 The fruit is a lightly hairy red raspberry.

+It is native to Oregon and California, where it grows in mountain forests.